 Historic Preservation Awards

-Award recipients will be honored by both the Historic Resources Commission and the Santa Ana City Council.
-In addition, those selected will receive a plaque commemorating their contribution to the City and to preserving Santa Ana’s historic resources.
+Award recipients were honored by both the Historic Resources Commission and the Santa Ana City Council.
+In addition, they received a plaque commemorating their contribution to the City and to preserving Santa Ana's historic resources.

 Places of Historic and Architectural Significance

 In 1998, City Council adopted Chapter 30 of the Santa Ana Municipal Code to establish the “Santa Ana Register of Historical Properties” to list local historically significant properties, and created a Historic Resources Commission to oversee Santa Ana’s Historic Preservation Program.